bcsrn/RL_DDPG_Recommendation/README.md

 The Notebook is in the RL Project Folder.
 Run the cells in sequence

+Using an IDE:

+Download the data from the link referred below
+Change the paths in the python folder to the path to the data

+On windows the path could look like: r'C:\Users\HOME\Documents\RLProject\Data\ml-1m\'

+Install the dependencies - pytorch,torch,sklearn,numpy,pandas,scipy,matplotlib,tqdm they are mentioned at the top of the python file

+Run python -W ignore rl_actorcritic_ddpg_movie_recommendation.py

 Implementation of Paper: Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling.
 Ref: Liu, Feng & Tang, Ruiming & Li, Xutao & Ye, Yunming & Chen, Haokun & Guo, Huifeng.
 (2018).
 Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling.